Firebase App Check

 - Play Integrity or SafetyNet (deprecated) on Android

-- reCAPTCHA v3 or reCAPTCHA Enterprise on web apps
+- reCAPTCHA Enterprise on web apps.

 If these are insufficient for your needs, you can also implement your own service that uses either a third-party attestation provider or your own attestation techniques.